Tusharpargawkar07/StudentManagementSite/README.md

 # StudentManagementSite
-This Site is for demo purpose to test my Asp.Net skill
+This Site is for demo purpose to test my Asp.Net skill.

+## This code Demonstrate Basic CRUD operation.